P-p-H-d/mlib/README.md

 Define the B+TREE tree of rank N 'name\_t' and its associated methods as "static inline" functions.
-This B+TREE will be created as an associative array of the 'key\_type' to the 'value\_type' and allows multiple instance of the same key in the tree (aka it is a multimap: re-adding the same key in the tree will add a new instance of the key in the tree rather than update the value associated to the key).
+This B+TREE will be created as an associative array of the 'key\_type' to the 'value\_type' and allows multiple instance of the same key in the tree (aka it is a multi-map: re-adding the same key in the tree will add a new instance of the key in the tree rather than update the value associated to the key).